robang74/git-functions/README.md

 # git-functions

-source the `git.functions` to improve the git users experience in your bash
+Install `git-functions` to improve your git user experience with `gitshell`

 Rationale
 ---------